Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <exercise id="2" title="Product effect">

-The sensory attributes are collected fro differents products, let's take account of this point.
-Remember the dataset, `Product`, `Session`, `Panelist` and `Rank` must be categorical, do the transformation.
+The sensory attributes are collected for different products, let's take account of this point.
+Remember the data set, `Product`, `Session`, `Panelist` and `Rank` must be categorical, do the transformation.

 <codeblock id="01_06">
 </codeblock>